 This is a short piece on desensitizing vs saturating (flooding) to help a dog (or child) get over fears.
 It was printed over a year ago in Northern Virginia Today.

-At the time I am posting this, my daughter is almost 11.
+At the time I am posting this, my daughter is almost 11 (she was 14 in 2018 as I am returning to edit this).
 Careful work over time helped her overcome various fears instead of the old school “Suck it up and deal with it!” mentality many have.

 Now, how does this apply to pets?
-Saturation vs. Desensitization and Counter Conditioning are methods used to help pets overcome fears.
+Saturation (Flooding) vs. Desensitization and Counter Conditioning are methods often recommended to help pets overcome fears.

 Desensitizing and Counter Conditioning is exposing the target of our work to SMALL doses of the stressor and then working to change the emotional response.
 It is a healthier approach.
-Progress is made only when the target of the work shows she is ready.
-If fears arise again, the work is backed up.
+Progress is made only when the focus of the work shows she is ready.
+If fears arise again, the work is backed up and started over, slower this time.
 Yes it takes time, but if you stick to a good program, it is all worth it in the end.

 Karen Peak is owner/operator of West Wind Dog Training in Prince William County, founder of The Safe Kids/Safe Dogs Project, a published author, wife, mother and the manager of a multi-dog, multi-species household.